brschroeder/centos-mailinabox/README.md

 The Box
 -------

-Mail-in-a-Box turns a fresh CentOS 7 64-bit machine into a working mail server by installing and configuring various components.
+CentOS-Mail-in-a-Box will one day turn a fresh CentOS 7 64-bit machine into a working mail server by installing and configuring various components.

 It is a one-click email appliance.
 There are no user-configurable setup options.
 It "just works".